pedegie/stats/README.md

 Let's say incoming load is 100k probes per second on average, if you set `minDelayBetweenWritesMillis` to 100 there will be only 10 writes per second on average instead of 100k - huge boost!
-But what if we are interested in both: peaks when collection size significantly increased (`queue.addAll(n)`, where n contains many elements) or opposite (`queue.clear()`) - in both cases it may be worth to notice that change, maybe they happen periodically?
+But what if we are interested in both: peaks when collection size is significantly increased (`queue.addAll(n)`, where n contains many elements) or opposite (`queue.clear()`) - in both cases it may be worth to notice that change, maybe they happen periodically?
 It's when `minSizeDifference` comes into play.
 If set to 20 and `queue.clear()` removes at least 20 elements then write is forced - it refers to all methods which allows